 A fashionable way to support the night is with your purchase of the very cool t-shirts we offer at the event.
 Not only do we have the classic styles, modeled by DJ Mack himself, but we have cute girlie styles too.
 They are printed locally, by Panzou, a gang-prevention non-profit organization that happens to do great screen printing.

 BIG NIGHT IN LITTLE HAITI is produced by The Rhythm Foundation and The Little Haiti Cultural Center.
 Support is received from the John S. and James L. Knight Foundation’s Knight Arts Challenge Grant.
-Additional support is received from AmericanAirlines, NoPin, Sak Pase Media, 1580 AM WSRF, 1600 AM WHTY, New Times, Prestige Beer, City of Miami, Miami-Dade Department of Cultural Affairs.Be sure to tell them Soul Of Miami sent you!
+Additional support is received from AmericanAirlines, NoPin, Sak Pase Media, 1580 AM WSRF, 1600 AM WHTY, New Times, Prestige Beer, City of Miami, Miami-Dade Department of Cultural Affairs.If you love Soul Of Miami, please consider leaving a testimonial.